Various attempts at comments, by me, and deleted by the hosts, now jumbled together.

 Shalizi is an idiot.
 [That used to link to a google site search for his name on this site, but with all the recent activity the link became useless.
 This will do.]

 We need a new generation of technocrats who understand that democracy is procedural not ideational.
 We don't need better, smarter, masters of the universe, we need a more educated populace and scholars with a sense of irony.
 We need fewer philosophers and more historians.
-We need a return to the understanding that greed is inevitable, but that's its a weakness, and that democracies have freedom of speech not because governments grant it but because the government is not granted the power to take it away.
+We need a return to the understanding that greed is inevitable, but that it's a weakness, and that democracies have freedom of speech not because governments grant it but because the government is not granted the power to take it away.
 Technocrats as fantasists of their own power have everything backwards.

 Again: The authoritarianism of schoolmasters.